loiclabache/Labache_2022_AO/readme.md

 <img src="readme_files/gradients_summary.png" width="60%" height="60%" />
 </p>

-All data used in the paper and to generate all figures are provided in `Data` folder.
+All data computed in the paper and to generate figures are provided in `Data` folder.

 ------------------------------------------------------------------------